 The group sets topics for each meeting, either adopting the theme of the IFTR conference or focusing on a specific play or theory in the hope of eliciting a lively exchange of ideas.
 Participants' essays are circulated approximately one month prior to the meeting, and at the actual sessions presenters briefly summarize, but do not read, their papers.
 Group members then discuss each work in detail for at least 30 minutes, asking questions, offering constructive comments and making suggestions for further research.
 The group has been meeting every year not only at the IFTR conferences but also at submeetings (Southampton and Tokyo in 2012 and Budapest in 2017) since 2010.
 So far, two books have resulted from this process and two more books are in the process of publication.

-We had a small but vibrant gathering in Shanghai in July 2019.
+In 2010, we had vibrant gathering in Shanghai.
 The size of the group permitted us to spend, as is traditional for this group, a significant amount of time on each paper and allowed for deep reading and engagement.
 Papers produced original perspectives on the topics of ecology and catastrophe, Beckett and pedagogy, and Beckett in translation.
 We commenced our initial session with questions such as: what ways do artists from around the world translate Beckett’s work into their own contexts?
 How might we trace the intersections between Asian performance traditions and Beckett’s theatre?
 And, in what ways do artists experiment with the work, while negotiating a longstanding ‘tradition’ in performing Beckett within urban Anglophone / European contexts?
 Each of the papers addressed these concerns in very different ways and provoked fascinating discussions about the nature of translation, eco-dramaturgy, and ethics.

 One of the strengths of this year’s activities lay in the openness of the group.
 There were a number of papers delivered across the conference that were Beckett-related, some in general panels, others within other working groups and one within the New Scholars’ Forum.
 As a group, we attended a number of these talks and invited these speakers to attend our final working group session, which we opened up to all Beckett-interested people.
 Through this, we gathered some new attendees and members and we were delighted also to make connections with scholars from the Asian Performance Working Group.
 This open session produced a very stimulating discussion that illuminated the research interests of those in the room and the diversity of cultural contexts in which Beckett is continually animated, as well as pointing toward further publications and projects for the group.
 New members and old will join us for an interim meeting in Tokyo in December, in advance of our next meeting in Galway.